 PS – if you like pumpkin and chocolate chip and you haven’t tried these pumpkin chocolate chip protein muffins, they should be next on your list!

-These pumpkin protein energy balls come together in about 5 minutes, are no bake, and are super easy to make.
-All you need is a food processor and handful of ingredients.
-Let’s break down what you need and how to do it.
+These pumpkin protein energy balls come together in about 5 minutes and are super easy to make.
+All you need is a food processor and a handful of ingredients.

 - coconut flour

 First, place the dates in a food processor and pulse a few times until broken down into pieces, about 10 seconds.
 Next, add the cashew butter, pumpkin puree, protein powder, coconut flour, pumpkin pie spice, and salt and blend until smooth and a ball of “dough” forms.